Readonly closedIs true after 'close' has been emitted.

 Sets multiple header values for implicit headers. headers must be an instance of

-, if a header already exists in the to-be-sent headers, its
+Headers or Map, if a header already exists in the to-be-sent headers, its

 value will be replaced.